This privacy notice tells you about what information we collect about you, how we use that information and who we share it with.

 This list is not exhaustive and there may be other organisations at times who we also need to share additional information with.

-In some cases, such as for the prevention and detection of crime or for safeguarding purposes, we are legally obliged to share information with other agencies e.g. such as the police or the Department of Health and Social Care.
+In some cases, we are legally obliged to share information with other agencies.
+This could be for the prevention and detection of crime or for safeguarding purposes.
+The agencies could include the police or the Department of Health and Social Care.

 How do we keep your information secure?

 The security of your personal information is important to us.
 The records we keep about you are secure and are confidential within the Council.
-The Council have a range of procedures, polices and systems to ensure that access to your records are controlled appropriately.
-Anyone who receives information from us is also under a legal duty to only use the information for the purposes agreed and keep the information secure and confidential.
+The Council has a range of procedures, polices and systems to ensure that access to your records are controlled appropriately.
+Anyone who receives information from us is also under a legal duty to only use the information for the purposes agreed.
+They must keep the information secure and confidential.
+We conduct regular audits and compliance checks to ensure people are following our data protection policies.

-We have a contract with The Access Group to securely store data relating to social care, community health, education and youth services in systems provided by them.
-You can find more information about The Access Group on their website
+We have a contract with The Access Group to store data relating to social care, community health, education and youth services.
+They have secure data storage for this information.
+You can find more information about The Access Group on their website.

 How long will we keep your personal information?